OGGM/oggm-edu/docs/simulator.rst

-The glacier simulator is an **interactive web application** with which you can learn (and teach) about glacier flow, how glaciers grow and shrink, what parameters influence their size, and a lot more!
+The glacier simulator is an **interactive web application** with which you can learn (and teach) about glacier flow, how glaciers grow and shrink, what glacier properties influence their size or velocity, and a lot more!

 You can start the app by clicking on this link: |badge_bokeh_en|_